-Learning R can be intimidating, especially without concrete examples you might see in the real world.
-In this finance oriented introduction to R, you will learn essential data structures such as lists and data frames and have the chance to apply that knowledge directly to financial examples.
-By the end of the course, you will feel comfortable with the basics of manipulating your data to perform financial analysis in R.
+In this finance-oriented introduction to R, you will learn essential data structures such as lists and data frames and have the chance to apply that knowledge to real-world financial examples.
+By the end of the course, you will be comfortable with the basics of manipulating your data to perform financial analysis in R.

-Welcome!
-Let's get comfortable with the very basics of R, and learn how to use it as a calculator.
-You will also create your first variables in R and explore some of the base data types such as numerics and characters.
+Get comfortable with the very basics of R and learn how to use it as a calculator.
+Also, create your first variables in R and explore some of the base data types such as numerics and characters.

-In this chapter, you will learn all about vectors and matrices, using historical stock prices for companies like Apple and IBM as examples.
-After all of this, you will feel confident about creating, naming, manipulating, and selecting from vectors and matrices!
+In this chapter, you will learn all about vectors and matrices using historical stock prices for companies like Apple and IBM.
+You will then be able to feel confident creating, naming, manipulating, and selecting from vectors and matrices.

-Arguably the most important data structure in R, the data frame is what most of your data will be in the form of.
-Combining the structure of a matrix with the flexibility of having different types of data in each column, you will soon see that the data frame is a powerful tool indeed!
-Good luck!
+Arguably the most important data structure in R, the data frame is what most of your data will take the form of.
+It combines the structure of a matrix with the flexibility of having different types of data in each column.

-Are you a male or female?
-On a scale of 1-10, how are you feeling?
-These are questions with answers that fall into a limited number of categories.
-These types of data can be classified as factors.
-In this chapter, you will use bond credit ratings to learn all about creating, ordering, and subsetting factors!
+Questions with answers that fall into a limited number of categories can be classified as factors.
+In this chapter, you will use bond credit ratings to learn all about creating, ordering, and subsetting factors.

-Think about your grocery list for a second.
-Apples, pizza, milk, and whatever else you might have on there.
-These are very different items right?
 Wouldn't it be nice if there was a way to hold related vectors, matrices, or data frames together in R?
-Enter, the list!
-In this final chapter, you will explore lists and many of their interesting features by building a small portfolio of stocks, and even come to realize that you have seen some of this already!
+In this final chapter, you will explore lists and many of their interesting features by building a small portfolio of stocks.

 Director of Data Science Education at Flatiron School